stjosephcontent/docker-swarm-mode-vagrant/README.md

 # Usage

-For user in China, you can uncomment the following line in "provision-manager.sh", "provision-worker.sh" for using the [Aliyun Mirrors](http://mirrors.aliyun.com) to speed up the package installation/update.

-    #USE_ALIYUN_MIRROR=1

 This application is available in the form of a Docker image that you can run as a container by executing this command:

     vagrant up

 # Play with it